SYalouz/QuantNBody/docs/source/Tuto_FIRST_STEP.rst

-We see here that this operator simply counts the number of electrons in the first spin-orbital explaining why we only have ones on the three first elements of the diagonal (see the shape of the three many-body states given ealrier to understand).
+We see here that this operator simply counts the number of electrons in the first spin-orbital explaining why we only have ones on the three first elements of the diagonal (see the shape of the three many-body states given earlier to understand).

 Building our first many-body Hamiltonian : a fermi-Hubbard molecule
 -------------------------------------------------------------------